goodidea82/SAxVCxLC/README.md

 1. Download the project as a Zip file from https://github.com/goodidea82/SAxVCxLC.
 Extract the Zip file.
 2. Click on Install.bat and follow the instructions there.
 Eventually additional files (radio music) will be downloaded.

+If the installation script closes without asking to press a button (enter), then something went wrong.
+In this case run the script from cmd.exe so that the commandline window does not close and you can see what were the last words the script said.

 # Remarks for developers
 ## Principles
 * Original game must remain fully playable and modable (backwards compatible with older mods)